mainaGioia/Home4Students/README.md

 </p>

+### ToDo:

+- Customise the maps for the points of interests
+- Add timer for the washing machines plus update on the payment system -

+### Test

+The app has been tested on
+- Google pixel (android N - android O)
+- iPhone 6s (iOS 10 - iOS 11)
+- iPad (iOS 11)

 <!--Below you'll find information about performing common tasks.
 The most recent version of the React Native guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).

 ## Table of Contents